kristenvaccaro/human-ai/assignments.md

 #### Homework #3
 Due Week 3 Friday 5PM

-You will design a bus app that can manage users' expectations about the bus arrival time predictions.
+You will explore data on bus arrival time predictions, and then design a bus app that can manage users' expectations about bus arrival time predictions.
 Will be released Friday October 7.

 [Materials](https://github.com/kristenvaccaro/CSE190-HW3)